hyperspy/hyperspy/doc/user_guide/model.rst

 * :py:class:`~._components.arctan.Arctan`
 * :py:class:`~._components.heaviside.HeavisideStep`

-.. versionadded:: 1.0 The following components are currently available for
+The following components are currently available for two-dimensional models:
-                  two-dimensional models:

 * :py:class:`~._components.gaussian2d.Gaussian2D`
+* :py:class:`~._components.expression.Expression`

 However, this doesn't mean that you have to limit yourself to this meagre list of functions.
-A new function can easily be written or a custom function may be specified as below.
+A new function can easily be written as specified as below.

 Specifying custom components
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. _expression_component-label:

-.. versionadded:: 0.8.1 :py:class:`~._components.expression.Expression`
-                  component

 .. versionadded:: 1.2 :py:class:`~._components.expression.Expression` component
                   can create 2D components.